sagemath/sagewiki_to_gh-2022-10-10/sage-3.4.1.md

 == Group Theory ==

- * Speed-up in comparing elements of a permutation group (Robert Bradshaw, John H. Palmieri, Rob Beezer) -- For elements of a permutation group, comparison between those elements is now up to 13x faster.
+ * Speed-up in comparing elements of a permutation group (Robert Bradshaw, Rob Beezer, John H. Palmieri) -- For elements of a permutation group, comparison between those elements is now up to 13x faster.
 On Mac OS X 10.4 with Intel Core 2 duo running at 2.33 GHz, one has the following improvement in timing statistics:
  {{{
 # BEFORE
 sage: a = SymmetricGroup(20).random_element()